History of group theory

 The history of group theory, a mathematical domain studying groups in their various forms, has evolved in various parallel threads.
 There are three historical roots of group theory: the theory of algebraic equations, number theory and geometry.
-Joseph Louis Lagrange, Niels Henrik Abel and Évariste Galois were early researchers in the field of group theory.
+Joseph Louis Lagrange, Paolo Ruffini, Niels Henrik Abel and Évariste Galois were early researchers in the field of group theory.

 Early 19th century

 The earliest study of groups as such probably goes back to the work of Lagrange in the late 18th century.
 However, this work was somewhat isolated, and 1846 publications of Augustin Louis Cauchy and Galois are more commonly referred to as the beginning of group theory.
 The theory did not develop in a vacuum, and so three important threads in its pre-history are developed here.

 Development of permutation groups

 One foundational root of group theory was the quest of solutions of polynomial equations of degree higher than 4.

 An early source occurs in the problem of forming an equation of degree m having as its roots m of the roots of a given equation of degree $n > m$.
 For simple cases, the problem goes back to Johann van Waveren Hudde (1659).
 Nicholas Saunderson (1740) noted that the determination of the quadratic factors of a biquadratic expression necessarily leads to a sextic equation, and Thomas Le Seur (1703–1770) (1748) and Edward Waring (1762 to 1782) still further elaborated the idea.
 Waring proved the fundamental theorem of symmetric polynomials, and specially considered the relation between the roots of a quartic equation and its resolvent cubic.

 Lagrange's goal (1770, 1771) was to understand why equations of third and fourth degree admit formulas for solutions, and a key object was the group of permutations of the roots.
 On this was built the theory of substitutions.
 He discovered that the roots of all Lagrange resolvents (résolvantes, réduites) which he examined are rational functions of the roots of the respective equations.
 To study the properties of these functions, he invented a Calcul des Combinaisons.
 The contemporary work of Alexandre-Théophile Vandermonde (1770) developed the theory of symmetric functions and solution of cyclotomic polynomials.
 Leopold Kronecker has been quoted as saying that a new boom in algebra began with Vandermonde's first paper.
 Similarly Cauchy gave credit to both Lagrange and Vandermonde for studying symmetric functions and permutations of variables.

 Paolo Ruffini (1799) attempted a proof of the impossibility of solving the quintic and higher equations.
 Ruffini was the first person to explore ideas in the theory of permutation groups such as the order of an element of a group, conjugacy, and the cycle decomposition of elements of permutation groups.
 Ruffini distinguished what are now called intransitive and transitive, and imprimitive and primitive groups, and (1801) uses the group of an equation under the name l'assieme delle permutazioni.
 He also published a letter from Pietro Abbati to himself, in which the group idea is prominent.
 However, he never formalized the concept of a group, or even of a permutation group.